 - Same flywheels and accessories

 Whichever you pick, a flywheel training device will be a great investment for your strength and health.
-Moreover, in case you change your mind, Exxentric has a 30-day customer satisfaction guarantee that allows you to return the unit for a full refund on the device or even get another unit.
-We’re only happy until you’re happy!
+Moreover, in case you change your mind, Exxentric has a 30-day customer satisfaction guarantee that allows you to return the unit for a full refund on the device or a replacement unit.
+We’re only happy when you’re happy!

 Why do you want to do strength training?

-If you haven’t been training in a while or at all, if you are active in recreational sports and other activities that aren’t primarily strength-focused, then we consider your strength training to be complementary to your activity and a fairly beginner level.
-In this case, you probably want to involve the lower limb and focus on vertical exercises, which makes the kBox4 the perfect solution for you.
-The kPulley2 is for mainly horizontal exercises like pulls, rows, flyes, wood chops, etc., and is loved by many of our pitching and striking athletes (e.g, golfers, tennis, baseball, martial artists, etc.) If this sounds more like you, then the kPulley2 is the perfect solution.
+If you are fairly new to training, are active in recreational sports and other activities that aren’t primarily strength-focused, or view strength training to be complementary to your activity, we consider you to be at a fairly beginner level of strength development.
+In this case, you probably want to involve the lower limbs and focus on vertical exercises, which makes the kBox line the perfect solution for you.
+The kPulley2 is for mainly horizontal exercises like pulls, rows, flys, wood chops, etc., and is loved by many of our throwing and striking athletes (e.g, golfers, tennis, baseball, martial artists, etc.) If this sounds more like you, then the kPulley2 is the perfect solution.
 If you want to maximize your training results and are considering both units, check out our combo systems for medical, performance, and fitness.

-If your focus is vertical exercises, the kBox4 Active is the perfect starting point.
-Available in Anodic Bronze color, with the kBox4 Active you have a competent, entry-level unit.
-You can load two heavy flywheels (which is a serious amount of inertia) so if you’re planning to do training sessions of 8-15 reps, the kBox4 Active is perfect even for stronger physiques.
-If you want more inertia you can upgrade your kBox4 with our advanced flywheel knob and mount up to four flywheels, well enough inertia even for the most competitive powerlifters.
-The kBox4 Active is made of steel and is heavier.
+If your focus is vertical exercises, the kBox Active is a perfect starting point.
+With the kBox Active you get the ideal blend of size, price, and resistance for an entry-level unit.
+You can load up to two heavy flywheels (which is a serious amount of inertia), meaning that if you’re planning to do training sessions of 8-15 reps, the kBox Active is perfect even for stronger users.
+If you want increased training room, the Active is also compatible with the foot block platform extension add-on that can add up to 10cm to the surface area.
+For even more advanced training, you can upgrade your kBox Active with our advanced flywheel knob and mount up to four flywheels, well enough inertia even for the most competitive powerlifters.
+The kBox Active is made of steel and is heavier than the other models.

-If feedback is very important to you and you prioritize mobility then you should take a look at the kBox4 Lite.
+If data tracking and feedback is very important to you and you prioritize portability, then you should take a look at the kBox Lite.
 It weighs only 9 kgs and features a built-in kMeter.
-With the standard knob it can take up to four flywheels but with the advanced flywheel knob up to six. kBox4 Lite also comes in three colors, Jet Black, Midnight Blue, and Anodic Brown.
-This is the most common pick for users that need very high mobility like traveling athletes, trainers, or physios who are moving around a lot.
-Also, if you want the smallest footprint and lower price, kBox4 Lite is the answer.
+With the standard knob it can take up to four flywheels but with the advanced flywheel knob up to six.
+Like the Active, the kBox Lite is also compatible with the foot block platform extension, if you want to upgrade the training room.
+It’s weight makes the Lite the most common pick for users that prioritize portability like traveling athletes, trainers, or physios who tend to travel with their device.
+If you want the lowest weight, improved performance, and a middle-ground price point – kBox Lite is the answer.

 Why the Pro?
-Mainly because it features the largest operating area of our kBoxes while offering the same benefits.
-Many can get excellent training on the smaller kBox4 platforms but the extra space can be really proficient to train on.
-More space means more freedom of movement and hence, better training results.
+Mainly because it features the largest operating area and resistance of any kBox, while offering all the same benefits.
+While many can get excellent training on the smaller kBox platforms, especially when equipped with platform extension, a kBox Pro is the top choice for anyone looking to really max-out their flywheel training.
 In a clinical setting or in some sports teams, larger platforms can be necessary, in order to fit different people of different sizes, therefore the Pro becomes the obvious choice.
-You can also mount four flywheels up to the XL (extra large) size that only the Pro can handle, six with the Advanced Flywheel knob.
-Basically, with the Pro you don’t have to worry about limitations.
-It is built-in aluminum, and it is just as heavy as the Active, therefore still portable.
+You can also mount four flywheels (six with the Advanced Flywheel knob) up to the XL (extra large) size that only the Pro can handle.
+Basically, with the Pro, you don’t have to worry about any limitations.
+It is built out of aluminum, and it is just as heavy as the Active, therefore still portable.
 The majority of our professional users’ coaches, personal trainers, clinicians, or military customers go for the Pro.

 When and why the kPulley2?